ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-09-aws-random-services.md

 Hybrid cloud using what are basically Snowball edge that brings low-latency, data residency, and easier migration from on-prem to the cloud.
 Uses S3 Outposts storage class with a SSE-S3 as the default encryption method; use S3 Access points to access the data from the cloud.

 # AppSync
-Enables a GraphQL interface into one or more backend datasources via Websockets or MQTT (on Websockets).
-GraphQL Schema resolves interpret the requests, marshall and consolidate the data then transmitt it back to the client.
+Enables a GraphQL interface into one or more backend data sources via Websockets or MQTT (on Websockets).
+GraphQL Schema resolves interpret the requests, marshall and consolidate the data then transmits it back to the client.
 Cognito authorization is well integrated using groups in the schema.

 # Fault Injection Simulator (FIS)
 Chaos engineering service that injects faults into a running system to test self healing.
 In FIS you generate an experiment template, run the experiment, then monitor the results using EventBridge and CloudWatch.

 # X-Ray
-AWS X-Ray is a service that collects data about requests that application serves, and provides tools that can  view, filter, and gain insights into that data to identify issues and opportunities for optimization.
+AWS X-Ray is a service that collects request data that an application serves, and provides tools that can view, filter, and gain insights into that data to identify issues and opportunities for optimization.
 For any traced request to your application, detailed information not only about the request and response, but also about calls that the application makes to downstream AWS resources, microservices, databases, and web APIs.
 EC2, ECS require an agent; Lambda/API Gateway works by default; Beanstalk automatically installs the agent if X-Ray is enabled during set up.

 # Personal Health Dashboard
 Dashboard to show how AWS outages &amp; maintenance event impact a specific account's resources and enable remediation.
 This service does NOT return public events from the Service Health Dashboard.
 This data is also available via the AWS Health API.
 Integrates with EventBridge.